Jorrit05/DYNAMOS/docs/installation_guide.md

 In order to setup DYNAMOS, we need to install a few tools as a foundation.
 This section covers such tools.

 ## WSL2 (for Windows)
 Linux based operating systems must be used for DYNAMOS.
-If Windows must be used, we suggest enabling the Windows Subsystem for Linux (WSL2).
+If Windows must be used, the Windows Subsystem for Linux (WSL2) must be used.

-There are multiple ways to enable this, whether that be through the CLI, the Windows store or some other magical way.
+Please refer to Windows documentation on how to enable this.
 Here is one example of a tutorial:

 https://learn.microsoft.com/en-us/windows/wsl/install

 ## Docker Desktop
 For local development we utilise Docker Desktop, as upon installation we get Kubernetes for free in an easily manageable interface.

 **NOTE**: In our development cycle we build and upload "finalized" images to docker hub, thus having a docker hub account may be useful if you intend to further develop services in DYNAMOS.

 https://www.docker.com/products/docker-desktop/

 Extra instructions:
 1. Make sure to enable Kubernetes and provide sufficient resources to Docker when installed.
 We recommend at least 8GB of RAM and 4 CPU cores.
 2. **For Windows users**: Make sure to enable WSL integration in the settings menu.
 If the option is not there, you may need to edit a script within windows to enable the integration.
 If you are encountering issues with enabling WSL on Docker, use this blog as a reference: https://docs.docker.com/desktop/wsl/

 ## Homebrew (optional)
 A package manager that may ease the setup process.
 This is automatically installed on most MacOS systems, however it requires some setup for Linux.

 Homebrew for Linux:

 https://docs.brew.sh/Homebrew-on-Linux

 Homebrew is not available for Windows, however it is available for WSL.

 # Installing